 Key dates for the reissuance process:

-- January – July 2018: Review existing permit language; sampling and other permit requirements.
-Draft list of suggested changes, compare EPA and Minnesota’s permits
+- January – October 2018: Review existing permit language; sampling and other permit requirements.
+Draft list of suggested changes; compare EPA and Minnesota’s permit language

 - May 31, 2019: Finalize permit language